 The chemical protective suit Dräger CPS 7900 was developed to protect its wearer when handling toxic or hazardous materials and to provide much needed support for a variety of dangerous tasks.
 The advanced material of the CPS 7900 (D-mex) offers maximum protection against chemicals and warfare agents as well as being flash protected.
 Even cryogenic materials will not damage the material or even make the material to become stiff or crack.

 Outstanding wearing comfort

 The chemical protective suit reduces the stress during the already difficult work in hazard zones and danger areas.
-With its new, ergonomic cut and five available sizes, the suit offers its wearers with a body height of 4'11" to 6'11" the highest degree of mobility during a wide variety of activities and tasks.
+With its new, ergonomic cut and five available sizes, the suit offers its wearers with a body height of 1.50 m to 2.10 m the highest degree of mobility during a wide variety of activities and tasks.
 Moreover, the clearly lighter weight and better drape of the suit material adjusts to the wearer's movements and offers the full range of flexibility.

 Ready for the extraordinary